mybot-organization/mybot/.github/CONTRIBUTING.md

 ## Source code contributions

-If you have any suggestion for the bot, and you think you have the ability to do it yourself, start by contacting me through Discord!
+If you have any suggestions for the bot and you think you have the ability to do it yourself, consider contacting me through [Discord](https://discord.gg/GRsAy4aUgu)!
-It would be a pleasure to count you from the Mybot's contributors!
+It would be a pleasure to count you to the Mybot's contributors!
 Then, fork this project, make the changes you want, and open a Pull Request on `master`.

 ## Good practices and requirements

 ### Dependencies

 The project is using [pip-tools](https://github.com/jazzband/pip-tools) to manage its dependencies.
-Then, requirements are declared in [requirements.in](/requirements.in), and developers requirements are in [requirements.dev.in](/requirements.dev.in).
+The requirements are declared in [requirements.in](/requirements.in) and developers requirements are in [requirements.dev.in](/requirements.dev.in).

 Install the dependencies using `pip-sync` or simply `pip install -r requirements.txt`, as well as the developer dependencies with `pip install -r requirements.dev.txt`.

-If you add or change dependencies, edit the `*.in` file, and use `pip-compile` (`pip-compile requirements.dev.in` for developer deps).
+If you add or change dependencies, edit the corresponding `.in` file, then use `pip-compile` (`pip-compile requirements.dev.in` for developer deps).

 ### Lint, formatting...

 The project use [pyright](https://github.com/microsoft/pyright) for static type checking, [black](https://github.com/psf/black) for general formatting, [isort](https://github.com/PyCQA/isort) for import sorting, [bandit](https://github.com/PyCQA/bandit) for security scans, and [pylint](https://github.com/pylint-dev/pylint) for static code analyses.

-Please use these tool to avoid github action failure. [tox](https://github.com/tox-dev/tox) can be used to run every checks before committing.
-Simply run `tox`.
+Please use these tool to avoid Github Actions failure. [tox](https://github.com/tox-dev/tox) can be used to run every checks before committing by running `tox`.

 ## Docker watch

 The [compose file](/compose.yml) implements [watch](https://docs.docker.com/compose/file-watch/) to help debugging the code.
 By running `docker compose watch`, the bot will be executed while observing for files changes or deps updates.
-This will allow extensions reload, and speed up restarts (rebuild not needed).
+This will allow extensions reload, and speed up restarts (it avoids rebuilds).

 ## Run the code on debug version

-You can use [debugpy](https://github.com/microsoft/debugpy) easily when running MyBot on local, for dev and debug purposes.
+You can use [debugpy](https://github.com/microsoft/debugpy) easily when running MyBot locally, for dev and debug purposes.
-Replace `docker compose` by `docker compose -f compose.yml -f compose.debug.yml` when using Docker Compose.
-Then you can use debugpy within the port `5678`.
+Replace `docker compose` with `docker compose -f compose.yml -f compose.debug.yml` when using Docker Compose.
+You can then use debugpy with the port `5678`.

-Additionally, this will setup the `config.DEBUG` to `True` from the code pov, it will set the logger level to DEBUG, and expose the PostgresSQL port to the host (`5432`).
+Additionally, this will setup `config.DEBUG` to `True` from the code perspective, which will also set the logger level to `DEBUG`, and expose the PostgresSQL port to the host (`5432`).

+### VSCode debug config

+## Database revisions

+The project use [alembic](https://github.com/sqlalchemy/alembic) to manage database revisions.
+When the bot is started using Docker, `alembic upgrade head` is [automatically executed](https://gitkraken.dev/link/dnNjb2RlOi8vZWFtb2Rpby5naXRsZW5zL2xpbmsvci8zZDkwNTc0ZjNjNTM5NWI5ZmQ0NDViZTMwMTY4YzRiMDk1NTc3ZWE2L2YvRG9ja2VyZmlsZT91cmw9aHR0cHMlM0ElMkYlMkZnaXRodWIuY29tJTJGbXlib3Qtb3JnYW5pemF0aW9uJTJGbXlib3QuZ2l0JmxpbmVzPTMw?origin=gitlens).

 ## Translations contributions

 MyBot is a multi-language bot!
-The codebase is in english, which is then translated in several languages.
+The codebase is in English, which is then translated in several languages.

 Currently, MyBot is translated in :